radius-project/docs/docs/content/getting-started/index.md

 ## 5. Add Database

-This step will add a database (Redis Cache) to the application, you will:
+In this step you will add a database (Redis Cache) to the application by:

 - Add Redis to the application using a [Recipe]({{< ref "guides/recipes/overview" >}}) .
 - Connect to Redis from the `demo` container using environment variables that Radius automatically sets.